Feasibility checks

 If a client application only sends SELECT statements to a database connection then you may find that ZDM Proxy terminates these read-only connections periodically, which may result in request errors if the driver is not configured to retry these requests in these conditions.

-This happens because DataStax Astra DB terminates idle connections after some inactivity period (usually around 10 minutes).
-If Astra DB is your Target and a client connection is only sending read requests to the ZDM Proxy, then the Astra DB connection that is paired to that client connection will remain idle and will be eventually terminated.
+This happens because Astra DB terminates idle connections after some inactivity period (usually around 10 minutes).
+If Astra DB is your target, and a client connection is only sending read requests to ZDM Proxy, then the Astra DB connection that is paired to that client connection will remain idle and will be eventually terminated.

-A potential workaround is to not connect these read-only client applications to ZDM Proxy, but you need to ensure that these client applications switch reads to Target at any point after all the data has been migrated and all validation and reconciliation has completed.
+A potential workaround is to not connect these read-only client applications to ZDM Proxy, but you need to ensure that these client applications switch reads to the target at any point after all the data has been migrated and all validation and reconciliation has completed.

 Version 2.1.0 and newer